Life Support (Madison Beer album): Music and lyrics

 Life Support was described by reviewers as a dark, personal, and sad album influenced by R&B, indie pop, and pop.
-In an interview with Zach Sang and Dan Zolot, Beer confirmed that she was inspired by a variety of artists, including Tame Impala, Lana Del Rey and Twenty One Pilots.
+In an interview with Zach Sang and Dan Zolot, Beer confirmed that she was inspired by a variety of artists, including Tame Impala, Lana Del Rey, Ariana Grande and Twenty One Pilots.
 Lyrically, the album deals with mental health, self reflection, grief, and breaking one free of restraints.